lauraboeschoten/D3I_JOSS_paper/paper.md

 *A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.*

 Recently, a new workflow was introduced that allows research participants to donate their digital trace data for research [@boeschoten2022framework].
-In this workflow, the digital traces of participants are processed locally on their own devices prior to providing informed consent to share the relevant features with the researchers.
+In this workflow, the digital traces of participants are processed locally on their own devices in such a way that only those features are shared that are of interest to the researcher.

 This *data donation workflow* consists of the following steps: First the participant requests a digital copy of their personal data at the platform of interest.
 Second, they download it onto their personal device.
 Third, by means of *local processing*, only the features of interest to the researcher are extracted from that DDP.
 Fourth, the participant inspects the extracted features after which they can consent to donate.
 Only after providing this consent, the donated data is sent to a server which can be accessed by the researcher for further analyses.

-In this paper, we introduce D3I.
-D3I is a software tool that allows researchers to configure the local processing step of the data donation workflow, allowing the researcher to collect exactly the digital traces needed to answer their research question.
-With D3I, a researcher decides:
+In this paper, we introduce PORT.
+PORT is a software tool that allows researchers to configure the local processing step of the data donation workflow, allowing the researcher to collect exactly the digital traces needed to answer their research question.
+When using PORT, a researcher can decide:

-- What is communicated to the participant.
 - Which digital platforms are being investigated.
 - Which digital traces are collected exactly.
 - How the extracted data is visualized.
+- What is communicated to the participant.
 - Where to store the extracted data.